sawft99/Obsidian-SecPlus/Sec+/Chapter 13 - Cloud Security/Cloud Computing.md

 # Hyperconvergence
 ---
-- Fully integrate storage, network, and servers
+- Fully integrates storage, network, and servers by having software and [[Virtualization]] manage these tasks ^eb058d
 - Don't have to perform hardware changes
-- Software and [[Virtualization]] managing integration
 - Single interface and device to manage

 # Virtual Desktop Infrastructure (VDI)